tldr-pages/tldr/contributing-guides/style-guide.md

 Keep the following guidelines in mind when choosing placeholders:

 ### Naming

 - Use short but descriptive placeholders, such as `{{path/to/source_file}}` or `{{path/to/wallet.txt}}`.
 - Use [`snake_case`](https://wikipedia.org/wiki/snake_case) for multi-word placeholders.
-- Use a generic placeholder rather than an actual value where a generic placeholder is available (but there is an exception, listed below).
-For example, use `iostat {{1..infinity}}` rather than `iostat {{2}}`.
+- Use a generic placeholder rather than an actual value where a generic placeholder is available (but there is an exception to this listed below).
+For example, use
+  `iostat {{1..infinity}}` rather than `iostat {{2}}`.
-  But if there are several consequtive placeholders of the same type which don't allow to add arbitraty text in them (ranges) than instead of generic placeholders use descriptive ones.
+ - If there are several consecutive placeholders of the same type which don't allow adding arbitrary text in them (ranges), then instead of generic placeholders use descriptive ones.
 For example prefer `input swipe {{x_position}} {{y_position}} {{x_position}} {{y_position}} {{seconds}}` instead of `input swipe {{-infinity..infinity}} {{-infinity..infinity}} {{-infinity..infinity}} {{-infinity..infinity}} {{1..infinity}}`.
-  In other words: more placeholders are shown more focus should be moved to what value actually is but not what it can be.

-## Range syntax
+### Range syntax

-All borders of integer and float ranges are included.
-If you wanna exclude one border then use incremented or decremented values to do it:
+All borders of integer and float ranges get included.
+If you want to exclude the border, then use incremented or decremented values to do it:
 `{{1..5}}` == `[1-6)`.

 - Use `{{from..to}}` syntax for closed ranges.